MMal151/MVP-SegNet/README.md

 ## Cite us
-If you use sparc-flow to make new discoveries or use the source code, please cite us as follows:
+If you use MVP-SegNet to make new discoveries or use the source code, please cite us as follows:
 ```
 to-be-added